 2/Lt.
 Harold Harrison Knight

 Harold Harrison Knight was born in Ashton under Lyne on December 13, 1891.
 His father, John Wallwork Knight was a cotton wool broker and mill furnisher with business address in Cavendish Street, Ashton.
 He was educated at William Hulme’s Grammar School, Manchester (1902-1907).
-By 1911 Harold was working as an assistant in his father’s business and living with his parents and older sister, (Winifred), and a domestic servant on Henrietta Street in Ashton.
-During this time, he joined the Ashton Golf Club and was one of several Officers who were members of the club.
+By 1911, Harold was working as an assistant in his father’s business and living with his parents and older sister, (Winifred), and a domestic servant on Henrietta Street in Ashton.
+During this time, he joined the Ashton Golf Club and was one of several 9th Battalion Manchester Regiment officers who were members of the club.

 Shortly after the outbreak of war he was appointed as a Second Lieutenant in the 9th Battalion Manchester Regiment (Territorial Force), along with 10 others, on October 12, 1914.
 Harold joined the 2/9th at training in Southport and moved with them to Pease Pottage in June 1915.
 A month prior to receiving his commission he was the best man to Lt.
 Alfred Gordon Birchenall (9th Battalion Manchester Regiment) in his marriage to Harold’s sister Winifred, Lt.
 Birchenall being unable to travel to Egypt with the Battalion due to illness.